zenstackhq/zenstack-docs/docs/reference/plugins/next.md

 ): (req: NextApiRequest, res: NextApiResponse) => Promise<void>;
 ```

 The `getPrisma` callback is for getting a Prisma client instance for the context of a request.
-You can use a plain Prisma client or one with ZenStack enhancements, but most likely you'l use one enhanced by `withPolicy` or `withPresets` to make sure access policies are enforced.
+You can use a plain Prisma client or one with ZenStack enhancements, but most likely, you'll use one enhanced by `withPolicy` or `withPresets` to ensure access policies are enforced.

 ### Examples